connectivedx/fuzzy-chainsaw/source/elements/components/Accordion/README.md

 `weight` | Defines the heading font weight for an accordion section.
 `icon` | Defines a stateless icon to be used for an accordion section.
 `openIcon` | Defines the open state icon for an accordion section.
-`closeIcon` | Defines the close icon for an accordion section.
+`closeIcon` | Defines the close state icon for an accordion section.